sasdogged/sasdogged/README.md

 ## I'm Osamudiameh Joseph

-I am a Frontend Engineer, who has a passionate fascination for creating beautiful, responsive, accessible and user friendly web applications.
+I am a Frontend Developerr, who has a passionate fascination for creating scalable, responsive, accessible and user friendly web applications.
 I also love learning, solving problems, understanding complex technologies and to fully grasp how different technologies work.

 ## Currently: